Three-body Fermi-liquid corrections for Andreev transport through quantum dots: Microscopic Fermi-liquid theory for the Andreev transport

 The linear-response contribution to $I_{j,\sigma}^{(0)}$ arises from the noninteracting part $\bm{\Pi}_0^{j;(s)}$, which can be expressed in the following form using Eqs.\ \eqref{eq:lesser_self_0}--\eqref{eq:Keldysh_self_0}:

 where $\eta^{(s)}$ is a sign factor defined by $\eta^{(e)} = 1$ and $\eta^{(h)} = -1$, and $\Gamma_N^{} \equiv \Gamma_L^{} +\Gamma_R^{}$.

-The interacting counterpart $\bm{\Pi}_U^{j;(s)}$ exhibits $\omega^2$ and $T^2$ dependence at low energies, reflecting the finite lifetime of the Bogoliubov quasiparticles.
-We will show more specifically in Sec.\ \ref{subsec:I^U} and Appendix \ref{sec:current_vertex_sc} that the first derivative of $\bm{\Pi}_U^{j;(s)}$ with respect to $eV$ exhibits the following asymptotic behavior at $eV=0$:
+The interacting counterpart $\bm{\Pi}_U^{j;(s)}$ exhibits $\omega^2$ and $T^2$ dependences at low energies, reflecting the finite lifetime of the Bogoliubov quasiparticles.
+We will show more specifically in Sec.\ \ref{subsec:I^U} and Appendix \ref{sec:current_vertex_sc} that the first derivative of $\bm{\Pi}_U^{j;(s)}$ with respect to $eV$ exhibits the following low-energy asymptotic form at $eV=0$,